pvcraven/web-development-class/source/tutorials/aws/aws.rst

     :width: 550px
     :align: center

+Computers use numbered "ports" to sort web traffic.
+That way they can keep web traffic separate from e-mail, file sharing, etc.

+We want everyone to connect to our web server to get web pages.
+"HTTP" controls normal un-encrypted web page requests.
+It runs on port 80.

+HTTPS controls encrypted web traffic.
+It runs on port 443.

+SSH allows us to "shell" over to the machine and type in commands.
+That runs on port 22.

+For proper security, we want anyone to connect to our server via HTTP and HTTPS.
+We only want our own computer to connect via SSH, because that's what we use to administrate our accounts.

 Set up the security groups as shown.
 Your "My IP" will fill in automatically with your IP address when the drop-down box is selected.
 You'll need to add a SSH row for each computer IP you want to shell in from.

 .. image:: setup_security.png
     :width: 600px